 The Inventors Assistance Center at the USPTO answers general questions about patent examination policy and procedure, including technical questions about patent forms.

 USPTO Events - U.S. Patent and Trademark Office

 The USPTO offers a variety of in-person and online trainings, education and information sessions, webinars and other events.

 STOPfakes.gov - U.S. Department of Commerce

 Intellectual property rights information and assistance.
 U.S. government tools and resources on intellectual property rights (IPR).

 The SBDC is a cooperative effort of Washington State University and the US Small Business Administration (SBA).
 Washington SBDC is a network of expert advisors to help entrepreneurs or small business owners start, grow or buy/sell a business.The SBDC offers confidential assistance in technical business affairs and management.
 WSBDC hosts training, education, and information sessions on a variety of topics, including intellectual property.

 The US Small Business Administration provides assistance and counseling to entrepreneurs and small businesses.
 The SBA provides a variety of education and training opportunities as well as technical assistance and information.
 In addition to the Seattle District Office, there are a range of SBA offices and partner organizations and agencies across Washington State, the Pacific Northwest, and the US.
 The SBA website has a searchable "Local Assistance" page to help locate resources in your area.

 Seattle Public Library - Library to Business Program

 The Seattle Public Library offers a wide range of business programs and services through their "Library to Business" program.
-Events, resources, research consultations, classes and workshops for people who are starting or growing a business.
+Events, resources, research consultations, classes and workshops for people who are starting or growing a business or nonprofit organization.